jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT in 30-33m at 10tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 33-35m at 4tph (+4m)
 * CR2 changing to District at VIC in 34-36m at 4tph (+5m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 34-39m at 10tph (+6m)
 * SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 10tph (+9m)

 From Surbiton to Leicester Square (6m better)